MaybeThisIsRu/miniflux-sanity/README.md

 __After:__

 ![A screenshot from my Miniflux app showing 516 unread items](./assets/2020-09-10_13-40-48_after.png)

+## Motivation

+If I haven't read something in the preceding month, it's unlikely I ever will.
+Miniflux doesn't offer an _archive_ option so we mark entries as read instead.
+All it really does is offer me a saner overview of "unread" items at the top.

 As is usually the case for me, I wanted to build something meaningful as I pick up Ruby again.
 This was a small use-case that was a good first challenge to tackle.